-The Board of Directors of the Company has decided not to engage any consultant or external advisor for this purpose.
+The Board of Directors of the Company has decided not to engage to the 2020 financial year evaluation any consultant or external advisor for this purpose.

 C.1.19 State the situations in which directors are required to resign.

 Article 15 of the Regulations of the Board of Directors states that directors must place their position at the disposal of the Board of Directors and, if the latter sees fit, resign in the following cases: